LuuucasM/Imaginengion/README.md

-This is a game engine I am making in zig.
+# Imaginengion
+### A modern Scaleable game engine

+### Zig Version
-Currently I use the zig master version from the zig website x86_64 for compiler
+Currently compiles using the zig master on https://ziglang.org/download/